 At 400-Level, a more thorough mastery of architectural principles learnt at 200 and 300-Level is expected.
 A level of professional and technical expertise is also expected since the students would have undergone a mandatory period of pupillage and industrial training in an architectural, construction or related firm.
-Courses like Building Quantities, Professional Practice, Nigerian Traditional Architecture, Law of architectural working drawings.
+Courses like Building Quantities, Professional Practice, Nigerian Traditional Architecture, Law of Contract and Tort, Building Information Modelling and Research Methodology are also taught.
+For their Design studio, knowledge of Components and Structures are expected to be incorporated and the students are expected to be able to produce complete detailed architectural working drawings.
 At this level, also, individual architectural ideologies or preferences begin to emerge among the students as often noticed sometimes in their designs or in the independent research projects submitted to obtain a bachelor's degree in this terminal class.
-After this level, the students are at liberty to go for their Master's degree in another institution of learning or to go for the one-year mandatory National Youth Service Scheme before returning for the Master's degree.
-Students who graduated with a third-class degree are expected to undergo a period of pupillage as specified by the NIA/ARCON before returning for their master's degree.
+After this level, the students are at liberty to go for their Master's degree in another institution of learning or to go for the one year mandatory National Youth Service Scheme before returning for the Master's degree.
+Students who graduated with a third class degree are expected to undergo a period of pupillage as specified by the NIA/ARCON before returning for their master's degree.